 This digital SAT blog answers all the questions about the digital SAT scores, format, registration details, test dates, time limit, question types and much more.

 If you’re reading this blog, it is likely that you have a ton of questions about the digital SAT® and are looking for accurate answers.
 Worry not; you have come to the right place.
 After reading this blog, all your doubts about the digital SAT will be cleared and you will have a better understanding of the new test.

-What kind of questions will be asked in the Reading and Writing section of the SAT?
+- Types of questions asked in the Reading and Writing section

-What kind of questions will be asked in the SAT Math section?
+- Types of questions asked in the Math section

 What are the major differences between the paper and digital SAT?

 Apart from the most important change of the test going digital, there are significant changes and differences in administering the test too.

 - An on-screen calculator will be provided for the Math section.

 - An on-screen timer will be provided so that you can keep track of your time.